claudiuconstantin/forest-time-jekyll/_posts/2017-01-14-i-am-leaving-facebook.markdown

 *Please don't get me wrong, I am not trying to sell Skype (it's quite a shitty product sofware-wise), I just tried to highlight the cultural differences.
 Anything else can do the same job.*

-I am not expecting important messages on Sype because I don't have a lot of contacts there, and if something is so urgent, I get called anyway.
+I am not expecting important messages on Skype because I don't have a lot of contacts there, and if something is so urgent, I get called anyway.
 Anything else can wait.

 ## Farewell "friends"